bytedance/dplm/README.md

 <!-- omit in toc -->
 ### DPLM

 We provide the following script to sample sequences for each motif-scaffolding problem.
-Note that before generation, you should download all the motif pdb files which are provided by [EvoDiff](https://github.com/microsoft/evodiff), and place them in the data-bin/scaffolding-pdbs folder.
+Note that before generation, you should download the motif pdbs and place them in the `data-bin/scaffolding-pdbs` folder.

 ```bash
 export CUDA_VISIBLE_DEVICES=0